defaultxr/scripts/README.md

 They're written in a variety of languages, but mostly [fish](https://fishshell.com/) because fish is great.

-* `a2v` (fish) - "audio to video". generate a video from a sound file and an image. useful, for example, if you want to upload a track to youtube.
+* `a2v` (fish) - "audio to video". generate a video from a sound file and an image.
+Useful, for example, to upload music to YouTube.
 * `auto-rotate-image` (fish) - correct broken rotation in image files.
 * `c` (fish) - convenient interface to the clipboard.
 * `define-selected` (fish) - define the selected text, showing the result in a popup dialog.